abhinavkakku/abhinavkakku/src/content/blog/linux-privilege-escalation.md

 architecture information  - lscpu

-What services are running -
+What Process are running -

 ps -aux  [ in order they started] ps -aux | grep root - to find all that root is doing